 Since 2002, IOM and its partner NGOs and Government agencies have been working to rescue, rehabilitate and reintegrate children trafficked to the fishing industry in Brong-Ahafo and Volta regions of Ghana.
-Trafficked children are forced to work as bonded laborers under hazardous and exploitative conditions.
-Previous funding has allowed 731 children to be rescued and reintegrated.
+Trafficked children are forced to work under hazardous and exploitative conditions.
+Previous funding has allowed 732 children to be rescued and reintegrated.
 However, many trafficked children remain in the fishing industry and we need your support to help them.
 Become a PARTNER FOR FREEDOM!